arangodb/docs/3.11/programs-arangod-query.md

 This option determines the maximum length of logged query strings and bind parameter values.
-This allows truncating overly long query strings and bind parameter values to a reasonable length in logfiles.
+This allows truncating overly long query strings and bind parameter values to a reasonable length in log files.

 The default value is `4096` bytes.